-Camden is certainly one of the best spots to see street art in the City of London.
-It’s a place that we return back to again and again especially as, over the past few years, the street art landscape has had to adapt to the changing environment of the area itself.
+Camden is one of the best spots to see street art in the City of London.
+It’s a place that we return back to again and again.
+Taking a tour of the street art of Camden doesn’t take long either.

-Once centered around the canal and the arches of the railway which intersect what was once a busy and bustling market.
-That area is now in the midst of a major re-development which will transform the look and feel of that area at the centre of Camden itself.
+Once the street art in Camden was centered around the area of the canal.
+The arches of the railway which intersected what was once a busy and bustling market were also popular.
+No longer.
+That area soon found itself in the midst of a major re-development.
+The canal side of Camden is now transformed.

-We’ve covered the changing face of Camden over the years as it has slowly morphed into one of the must see street art spots.
-The organisation with most to thank for the transformation being our friends at ‘The Real Art of Street Art’ who find the spots and have the relationships in the local area to ensure that street art is embraced.
+We’ve covered the changing face of Camden over the years.
+Watching as it slowly morphed into one of the must see street art spots.
+The organisation with most to thank for the transformation being our friends at ‘The Real Art of Street Art’.
+They find most the spots.
+They also have the relationships in the local area to ensure that street art is embraced.

-But it’s a busy and bustling place and sometimes can be quite a feat just to get out of the underground station.
-The crowds, especially at a weekend, can be full indeed and the sheer throng of people can make searching out street art not entirely easy.
+But it’s a busy and bustling place.
+Sometimes it can be quite a feat just to get out of the underground station.
+The crowds, especially at a weekend, can be full.
+Indeed the sheer throng of people can make searching out street art not entirely easy.

-So for this post we thought we’d build on some of our previous posts and give you a quick ‘pocket guide’ tour of the best places to spot street art in Camden.
-This is a whistle stop tour so give yourself between 30mins to 1 hour.
+So for this post we thought we’d give you a quick ‘pocket guide’.
+A brief tour of the best places to spot street art in Camden.
+This is only whistle stop so give yourself between 30 mins to 1 hour complete.

 Start – Camden Underground Station to Stucley Place

-When you come out of the station walk around the corner onto Kentish Town Road and then walk down for a minute or so.
-You will soon come to spots on either side of the road, just before the entrance to a Sainsbury’s depot where street art can be seen yet which often will change.
-After a short walk take the left hand turn onto Buck Street and then turn right onto Stucley Place, there will be some good works of art to see and you’re not even 5 minutes walk from the station.
+When you come out of the station walk around the corner onto Kentish Town Road.
+Then walk down for a minute or so.
+You will soon come to spots on either side of the road.
+Just before the entrance to a Sainsbury’s depot where street art can be seen yet which often will change.
+After a short walk take the left hand turn onto Buck Street.
+Then turn right onto Stucley Place.
+There will be some good works of art to see and you’re not even 5 minutes walk from the station.

 Stucley Place to Castlehaven Road

-At the end of Stucley Place, turn right onto Hawley Crescent and then left back onto Kentish Town Road, heading over the canal and under the railway bridge noticing little bits of street art that you might see along the way.
+At the end of Stucley Place, turn right onto Hawley Crescent.
+Then left back onto Kentish Town Road.
+Head over the canal and under the railway bridge.
+Notice the little bits of street art that you might see along the way.
 When you get to Hawley Road, turn left and watch out for some cool pieces on the right hand side in Bradfield Court.
 At the end of Hawley Road turn left at the junction of Castlehaven Road.

 Castlehaven Road to Hartland Road

-Walk back towards Camden Market along Castlehaven Road noticing street art that may be on the underside of the bridge and also as you approach the junction with Chalk Farm Road next to the famous ‘Camden Town’ bridge where you should turn right and walk a few moments until you come to Hawley Street on the right.
-Once there head down the little alley at the back of some houses known as Hawley Mews and there is a load of great art to be seen.
+Walk back towards Camden Market along Castlehaven Road.
+Have a look our for street art that may be on the underside of the bridge.
+As you approach the junction with Chalk Farm Road you will see the famous ‘Camden Town’ bridge.
+There you should turn right and walk a few moments until you come to Hawley Street on the right.
+Once there head down the little alley at the back of some houses known as Hawley Mews.
+There is a load of great art to be seen.
 At the end of the alley is Hartland Road and the street art will be immediately visible.

 Finish – Hartland Road to Chalk Farm Underground station

 So that’s it, literally just a whistle stop tour of some of the easier spots to see in Camden.
-At the Junction of Harland Road and Chalk Farm Road you have a couple of choices.
-Either turn left to go back into Camden and get the tube there, or turn right and head towards the underground station at Chalk Farm.
+At the Junction of Hartland Road and Chalk Farm Road you have a couple of choices.
+Either turn left to go back into Camden and get the tube there.
+Or you can turn right and head towards the underground station at Chalk Farm.
 Given that Camden Town station is often closed and ‘exit only’ it’s probably easier to go to Chalk Farm which will take about 10 minutes to walk towards.